New to Teaching at Stanford

 Where do I find current information on teaching during COVID-19?

-Teach Anywhere is a site focused on Stanford academic policy and guidance during the COVID-19 global pandemic.
+Teach Anywhere provides helpful information on Stanford academic policy and guidance during the COVID-19 global pandemic.

 Where do I check health information?